ISC/CHM/COS/MOL/PHY 231, 232, 233, 234

 A key tool in quantitative problem solving is the computer.
 For the first portion of the fall semester, students will attend the regular lectures of COS 126 in parallel with the Integrated Science lectures.
 The schedule is arranged such that COS 126 fits neatly into a portion of the allotted Integrated Science time.
 The computational background built over the first ~ six weeks of COS 126 will be used throughout the Integrated Science sequence, where the utility of computers for testing our mathematical description of the world (even when we cannot find exact solutions to the relevant equations) will be repeatedly emphasized.
 Additional lectures and problem sets introducing specific computer programming concepts of special utility to emerging scientists (with a focus on computational biology) will also permeate the entire freshman year, largely in the spring semester (see below).

 Dynamical models.
 Classical mechanics provides the great historical example of using calculus to describe how things change in time; indeed this desire to understand dynamics was a major driving force in the invention of calculus.
 We will describe the fundamental mechanics of physics in a rigorous mathematical form, show how things you measure in the laboratory (e.g., the exponential approach to terminal velocity for a small object falling in a viscous fluid) emerge from Newton's equations, and then go on to show that the same equations describe chemical kinetics, the dynamics of electrical circuits and the growth of bacterial populations (which you will measure using an instrument that you construct yourself).
-These simple equations have far- reaching implications, allowing us to determine the age of the solar system from measurements of radioactive decay or the complexity of our DNA from time required for fragments to find one another in solution.
+These simple equations have far- reaching implications, allowing us to determine the age of the solar system from measurements of radioactive decay or the complexity and expression of our DNA.
 The simple mechanical problem of a mass on a spring provides an introduction to the general questions of response and stability, which reappear as we think about the way cells regulate the expression of genes or the way neurons in our brain generate electrical signals.
 The power of conservation laws, which allow us to make global statements about the nature of many systems (be them planets or living cells) will be emphasized.

 Probabilistic models.
 Freshman physics and chemistry each tackle the conceptually difficult problems of thermodynamics and the statistical description of heat.
 The underlying mathematical structure is probabilistic: what we see in the world are samples drawn at random out of a probability distribution, and the theory specifies the form of this distribution.
 Mendelian genetics is also a probabilistic model, and related ideas permeate modern approaches to the analysis of large data sets in computer science.
 Starting with genetics, we introduce the ideas of probability and proceed through a rigorous view of statistical mechanics as it applies to the gas laws, chemical equilibrium, etc. In the laboratory, you will do experiments that verify the fundamentally probabilistic nature of mutations and observe directly the phenomenon of Brownian motion, following Einstein's path to determine the size of molecules.
 Entropy will be traced from its origins in thermodynamics to its statistical interpretation up through its role in information theory and coding, highlighting the startling mathematical unity of these diverse fields.
 We will introduce the ideas of coarse-graining and approximation, explaining how the same formalism applies to ideal gases and to complex biological molecules.
 Some of these topics will spill over into the spring semester.